numan98khan/-ig-automator/INTERNAL_FLOW_BUILDER.md

 - End users only see templates (and their latest published version) and create instances with per-user config.
 - Runtime resolves the latest version, applies exposed field overrides + template variables, then executes the compiled graph.
 - The start trigger node defines entry triggers, including optional trigger config (keywords, intent, etc).
+- Global automation intentions are stored in Mongo and reused by detect-intent steps + router rules.

 ## Key Data Models